 This presentation will explore some interesting insights that can be gained from using this method of prediction and show the simplicity and power that can be garnered.

 3:30 pm Tea

 A 4:00 pm Rajan Pitamber: Naam Akshara Part 2. – Life and Personality Profile Through a Person’s Name.

 Be mystically armed with an ‘invisible tool’ when you’re with unfamiliar people at a dinner party or at an important meeting.
 What to make of the talkative stranger you’ve just met on the train?
 What’s the actual nature of your child’s school friend, or your new neighbour?
 Is YOUR name compatible with your boss, guru, student, spouse, or business partner?
 How to know something from the past and predict future events based on a name and gochara?
 Knowledge of Naam Akshara can enlighten us in these kinds of situations.
 We shall analyse in depth around 40 varied examples of famous people from ALL walks of life – and also of those in the audience.

 B 4:00 pm Gordon Brennan: Dwisaptati Sama Dashas

 Two Day Workshop 9:30 – 5:00 pm Sanjay Rath and Andrew Foss: Secrets of Vimshottari Dasha

 This workshop will introduce many little known keys to the use of Vimshottari Dasha, the king of Dashas.
 Make your timing of events much more accurate and improve your understanding through attending this workshop.
-Both speakers will be presenting each day.

 Comprehensive Vedic Bookshop by Gordon Brennan